-On September 6, 2017, the Attorney General certified an initiative petition that, if approved, would reduce the sales tax rate in Massachusetts from 6.25% to 5% and institute an annual sales tax holiday weekend.
-See
+On September 6, 2017, the Attorney General certified four different initiative petitions that, if approved, would reduce the sales tax rate in Massachusetts from 6.25% to either 4.5% or 5%.
+See "COMMONWEALTH"

-"COMMONWEALTH REVENUES - State Taxes; Sales and Use Tax."
-On December 6, 2017, the sponsors of the petition submitted signatures to the Secretary of the Commonwealth, which the Secretary certified as being sufficient on December 21, 2017.
-Accordingly, as described above, the petition has been submitted to the Legislature for consideration, and if the Legislature takes no action, the sponsors will have the opportunity to place the petition on the November, 2018 ballot by collecting further signatures in the summer of 2018.
+REVENUES - State Taxes; Sales and Use Tax."
+On December 6, 2017, the sponsors of the petitions submitted signatures to the Secretary of the Commonwealth on the petition that would reduce the sales tax rate to 5% and institute an annual sales tax holiday.
+The Secretary has not yet ruled on the sufficiency of the signatures.
+As described above, if there are sufficient signatures, the petition will be submitted to the Legislature for consideration, and if the Legislature takes no action, the sponsors will have the opportunity to place the petition on the November, 2018 ballot by collecting further signatures in the summer of 2018.